Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Quantifier Comprehension in LLMs

 \subsection{Quantifier Accuracy}

 \cite{michaelov2022rarely} define quantifier accuracy based on the surprisal values for the critical word following a quantifier type.
 The quantifier accuracy test was motivated by the human brain response experiments done in \cite{urbach2010quantifiers}.
 The aim of defining quantifier accuracy was to measure if language models take into account the meaning of quantifier words when creating the probability distribution over for the critical word. \cite{michaelov2022rarely} proposes that if LLMs take into account the meaning of quantifiers in a sentence, then the typical critical words will be predicted with larger probability and thus lower surprisal values following a \textit{most}-type quantifier, and the atypical critical word will be predicted with larger probability and thus lower surprisal value with a \textit{few}-type quantifier .
-This is to say that a \textit{most}-type quantifier makes the typical word more likely and atypical words less likely, whereas the \textit{few}-type quantifier makes the typical word less likely and the atypical word more likely.

 To illustrate this, we refer to the examples shown in Table \ref{Table:dataset}.
 For the backbone prompt modified by a \textit{most}-type quantifier - "\textit{Most} postmen carry", an LLM is consider accurate if surprisal for the word \textit{oil} is more than surprisal of the word \textit{mail}, or in other words, $p(\text{mail }| \text{ Most postmen carry}) > p(\text{oil }|\text{ Most postmen carry})$.
 To succinctly express this, a sentence in the dataset is considered to be \textit{most}-type accurate if for a \textit{\textbf{\underline{m}}ost}-type quantifier modified \textbf{\underline{b}}ackbone \textbf{\underline{p}}hrase (MBP),